seanho/SimpleView/README.md

 def viewDidLoad
   setup view do
     label text: 'Hi there!' # shorthand
-    add UILabel, text: 'Hi there!' # what actually happens end end
+    add UILabel, text: 'Hi there!' # same as above end end
 ````